In a rare action against Israel, US says extremist West Bank settlers will be barred from America

 WASHINGTON — (AP) — In a rare punitive move against Israel, the State Department said Tuesday it will impose travel bans on extremist Jewish settlers implicated in a rash of recent attacks on Palestinians in the occupied West Bank.

 Secretary of State Antony Blinken announced the step after warning Israel last week that President Joe Biden's administration would be taking action over the attacks.
-Blinken did not announce individual visa bans, but department spokesman Matthew Miller said the bans would be implemented starting Tuesday and would cover “dozens” of settlers and their families, with more to come.
+Blinken did not announce individual visa bans, but department spokesman Matthew Miller said the bans would be implemented starting Tuesday and would cover “dozens” of settlers and their families, with more to come if the settler violence continued.
 He wouldn’t give a number and refused to identify any of those targeted due to confidentiality reasons.

 The decision comes at a sensitive moment in U.S.-Israeli relations.
 The Biden administration has firmly backed Israel since it was attacked by Hamas on Oct.
 7, even as international criticism of Israel has mounted.